Opportunities

 Enhancing presence, access and denial

 A more contested environment increases the value of presence.
 Regular military deployments, joint exercises and coordinated operations build familiarity, strengthen partnerships and demonstrate commitment.
-For Australia, this includes strengthening its surveillance posture, increasing naval and air activity and expanding access arrangements with regional partners.
+For Australia, that includes strengthening its surveillance posture, increasing naval and air activity and expanding access arrangements with regional partners.

 However, presence alone is insufficient.
 The strategic effect of military activity lies in the combination of presence, access and denial.
-Access agreements, logistics networks and forward operating arrangements enable sustained operations, while the ability to constrain adversary freedom of action reinforces deterrence.
+Access agreements, logistics networks and forward operating arrangements enable sustained operations, while the ability to constrain adversaries’ freedom of action reinforces deterrence.

 Investing in resilience

 Resilience must be understood broadly.
 It includes not only undersea cables, energy flows and critical infrastructure, but also governance frameworks, legal systems and information environments that are resistant to external pressure.
-Strengthening these systems reduces exposure to coercion while reinforcing national sovereignty.
+Strengthening those systems reduces exposure to coercion while reinforcing national sovereignty.

 Competing through economic and technological statecraft